 THE FIRST STEP TOWARD ACHIEVING OPTIMUM RESULTS IS TO MAKE CERTAIN YOU’RE USING THE RIGHT PROCESS, THE RIGHT MEDIA AND THE RIGHT COMPOUND FOR THE JOB.
 SO WHICH SYSTEM IS THE RIGHT ONE FOR YOU?

-Vibratory Finishing: For general deburring/finishing, for delicate parts and for precision deburring/finishing this system is the preferred choice.
+Vibratory Finishing: For general automated deburring and finishing, for delicate parts and for precision deburring/finishing this system is the preferred choice.
 Vibratory finishing is also safest for threaded parts, though it is not as effective as barrel tumbling for rounding edges or removing tough, heavy burrs.
-Relative to barrel tumbling, the vibratory finishing process results in smoother surfaces.
+Relative to barrel tumbling, the vibratory finishing automated deburring process results in smoother surfaces.
 Vibratory tumbling is more desirable for fragile parts or large parts that could be damaged in a barrel tumbler.
 Vibratory systems can also reduce handling due to easier to loading and unloading.

 Sandblasting: Abrasive blasting is best used for very light deburring or scale removal and to provide an even finish for painting or plating.
 Using a high-pressure air stream, sandblasting propels abrasives against the minutest details to produce a very even finish.
 The finish provided by sandblasting can range from a very smooth, satin-like finish with glass beads to a rough, etched surface with aluminum oxide.
 Abrasive blasting is a dry process and eliminates much of the cleaning required after barrel or vibratory tumbling, which is typically a wet process.